Knitschi/CPFCMake/documentation/CPFCMake.rst

 CPFCMake
 ========

-The CPFCMake package implements a standardized C++ CMake project with additional CI functionality.
+The CPFCMake package implements a rich-featured and standardized C++ CMake project that offers many tasks that are required for a continuous integration pipeline.
 This package is the most basic component of the CMakeProjectFramework.
-It helps with setting up a CMake based C++ project with extended functionality.

 The package tries to solve the following problems:

-- Abstraction of common CMake code to a higher level.
-CMakeProjectFramework projects are set up by using only a handfull of CMake functions.
-This removes implementation details from the `CMakeLists.txt` files.
+- Abstract common CMake code to a higher level.
+CMakeProjectFramework projects are set up by using only a handfull of CMake functions that take a lot of arguments but hide implementation details.
+  This makes the code in the :code:`CMakeLists.txt` files shorter, cleaner and more descriptive.
-- Providing a standardized directory structure for a C++ project.
+- Providing a cannonical directory structure for a C++ project.
 - Providing additional CI tasks like code-analysis or documentation-generation as custom targets.
 - Package-versioning based on version tags provided by the Git repository.
 - Modularisation of the code base into individual CMake packages.